Network-Realised Model Predictive Control Part II: Distributed Constraint Management: Distributed Implementation of the MPC Layer

 \subsubsection{Implementation Complexity}

-Due to the separate implementations in \eqref{eq:area_NRF} and in Algorithm~\ref{alg:MPC_implem}, a crucial observation is the fact that the runtime cost of our architecture is \emph{divided} among the network's areas.
-Said burden is appealingly modest, since it reduces to several inexpensive operations, namely: four matrix-vector multiplications and two vector-vector additions for an area's first-layer subcontroller \eqref{eq:area_NRF}, along with the solving of \eqref{eq:area_prob} for the second layer.
-We point out that the latter problem boils down to a \emph{standard Quadratic Programming} (QP) optimisation problem, whenever the cost in \eqref{eq:area_prob} has a quadratic (and symmetrical) expression and the sets from \eqref{eq:cmd_sets_1}-\eqref{eq:cmd_sets_2} are chosen to be polyhedral in nature (which is always possible, as per Remark~\ref{rem:cmd_sets}).
-Despite the fact that the overall complexity of this problem is highly dependent upon the number of constraints it includes (recall Remark~\ref{rem:benef}), note that numerous solvers and optimisation toolboxes (such as \cite{mosek} and \cite{YALMIP}, respectively) are widely available for the efficient solving of such problems. }
+Due to the separate implementations described in \eqref{eq:area_NRF} and in Algorithm~\ref{alg:MPC_implem}, a key feature of our proposed solution is the fact that the runtime cost of our architecture is \emph{divided} among the network's areas.
+Moreover, said computational burden is appealingly modest, since it reduces to several inexpensive operations, namely: four matrix-vector multiplications and two vector-vector additions for an area's first-layer subcontroller \eqref{eq:area_NRF}, along with the solving of the optimisation problem from \eqref{eq:area_prob} for each area's second-layer subcontroller.
+In addition to this, we point out that each of the latter problems boils down to a \emph{standard Quadratic Programming} (QP) optimisation problem, whenever the cost in \eqref{eq:area_prob} has a quadratic (and symmetrical) expression and the sets from \eqref{eq:cmd_sets_1}-\eqref{eq:cmd_sets_2} are chosen to be polyhedral in nature (which is always possible, as per Remark~\ref{rem:cmd_sets}).
+Although the overall complexity of this problem is highly dependent upon the number of constraints it includes (recall Remark~\ref{rem:benef}), note that numerous solvers and optimisation-based toolboxes (such as \cite{mosek} and \cite{YALMIP}, respectively) are widely available for the efficient solving of such standard problems. }